DIY Tips to Reduce Radon Levels

 DIY TIPS TO REDUCE RADON LEVELS: HOW TO REDUCE WITHOUT A MITIGATION SYSTEM

-Always start with testing your home.
+Always start with radon testing your home.
 If your levels come back high, you need to find a way to reduce them.
 It can be exceedingly difficult to reduce your radon level sufficiently without installing a mitigation system, but if you're wary about installation cost and labor, try using a few DIP tips to reduce radon levels.

 - Ventilation, ventilation, ventilation

 The second-best way to reduce your radon level, after a mitigation system, is airing out the home.
 Ventilate the lowest level of the house, whether that be a crawlspace, basement, or if you have a slab foundation, the living area.
-If you have a basement you are ventilating, it may be more cost-effective and comfortable to close it off and limit its use.
+If you have a basement you are ventilating, when it comes to how to lower radon levels it may be more cost-effective and comfortable to close it off and limit its use.
 Open the windows.
 Open all of them, or as many as you can, and create a cross breeze.
 When radon rises to the surface of the ground outdoors, it dissipates when it hits the air.
 The same thing happens when you open your windows.
 The trapped gas dissipates in the fresh air.
 Open your windows as often as you can, weather permitting.
 If it rained the last four days and all the windows were firmly shut, you can assume your level has risen again.
 Open the windows and even the doors and let the radon reduce itself.

 - Seal your cracks Remember, radon rises into the home through cracks and gaps in your foundation, basement, and flooring.
 Find all the breaks you can, and seal them with caulk or epoxy sealant.
 It will be hard to find and seal every crack but fixing enough of them will make an impact on your radon level, which is great, no matter how small that impact may be.